firebuggirl/snacks-n-hangs/0-notes.md

  - Models only need to be imported once in start.js

-/////////////////
-// Reset lost/forgotten password
+## Reset lost/forgotten password

-// /////////////
-# Multi-step process:
+### Multi-step process:

 - set a reset token, along with an expiration date, in user if user has email address on file

 - email info to user, and if user has proper token and date that is not expired, then they will be able to reset password

- * index.js:
+- `index.js`:

   - create post route for /account/forgot
   - 'get' route for /account/reset/:token
   - 'post' route for /account/reset/:token

- * authController.js:
+-  `authController.js`:

   - create 'forgot' authentication method
   - import Mongoose
   - include reference to user model
   - Send them an email with the token
   - redirect to login page
   - create exports.reset method in authController.js
   - create exports.confirmedPasswords method/middleware
   - create exports.update method/middleware
   - require promisify
   - create setPassword method/middleware

- * User.js:
+- `User.js`:

  - add resetPasswordToken: String,
  - resetPasswordExpires: Date to userSchema

- * reset.pug:
+- `reset.pug`:

  - create reset.pug file with reset form...leave off "action"   attribute so page will return to itself

-////////////////////
-// Sending email with Node.js
+## Sending email with Node.js
-////////////////////
-//

  * authController.js:

  const mail = require('../handlers/mail');